zoop/fidelius-go/readme.md

 # ZOOP FIDELIUS GO
-fidelius-go is a Go library designed to simplify encryption and decryption processes in secure data exchange workflows between HIU (Health Information User), HCDM (Health Claims Data Manager), and HIP (Health Information Provider).
+github.com/zoop/fidelius-go is a Go library designed to simplify encryption and decryption processes in secure data exchange workflows between HIU (Health Information User), HCDM (Health Claims Data Manager), and HIP (Health Information Provider).
 It adheres to secure cryptographic standards and implements all the steps outlined in the data flow.

 ## Features
 - Encryption: Generates secure keys, salts, and initialization vectors (IV) for encrypting sensitive data.